-Homemade Maple Pancake Syrup has a delicious fresh flavor.
-Easy to make with simple ingredients.
-Superb drizzled over biscuits, pancakes and fried chicken.
+Homemade Maple Pancake Syrup has a delicious homemade from scratch taste.
+It’s easy to make with simple and affordable ingredients.

-Pure maple syrup is pricey.
-With that in mind, an affordable recipe like this one is a keeper!
+Although pure maple syrup is wonderful, it’s also pricey.
+With that in mind, this affordable recipe is a keeper!

 This recipe does not have corn syrup which is good news for individuals who cannot tolerate it for whatever reasons.